1. Was Verbier open for the 2020/21 season?

 Some guests may feel apprehensive about travelling to Verbier via an airport.
 The good news is there are other options to consider.
 For example, driving to resort is not as daunting as it sounds!
 Verbier is one of the most straightforward resorts to reach by road, with a journey time of less than 8 hours from Calais, 4 hours from the Côte d’Azur or under 3 hours from Milan or Zurich.
 We can also provide safe garage and private parking solutions at most of our chalets.
 Alternatively, a private jet offers complete exclusivity and limits interaction with others.
 Please contact us for further information or quotes from our private jet partners Volare Aviation.

-14. What are the guidelines for restaurants and bars in resort?
+14. What are the guidelines for restaurants in resort?

 The canton of Valais (Verbier’s regional government) have implemented further measures to combat the pandemic.
-Restaurants and bars have remained closed for some time now, however takeaway food options are available from most establishments and our resort staff will assist with ordering any meals, be it for lunch up the mountain or in the evening at your chalet.
+Restaurants are open for outdoor dining and takeaway food options are available from most establishments, with many having adapted their offering to meet demand.
+Our resort staff always assist with ordering any meals, be it for lunch up the mountain or in the evening at your chalet.

 15. How many people are allowed to stay in a chalet?

-At the moment, Swiss regulations are limiting ‘private gatherings’ to 5 people or 1 household.
+At the moment, Swiss regulations are limiting ‘private gatherings’ to 10 people.
 We hold a hotel patente so larger groups can certainly be considered, please do discuss larger groups with us if you wish.
 Children of all ages are included and count towards this number, however staff working in the chalet do not.

 16. For British holidaymakers, the UK Foreign, Commonwealth & Development Office (FCDO) currently advises against all but essential travel to Switzerland.
 I still want to come on holiday to Verbier, so how can I get travel insurance?